Exam Name: Alcohol and Drug Counselor

 Practice with complex, scenario-based items and multiple-choice question bank that mirror the exact format and cognitive level of the International Certification & Reciprocity Consortium (IC&RC) exam.

 Don't just see what's correct.
-Our detailed Alcohol and Drug Counselor exam questions explanations provide the clinical rationale, helping you think like an expert.
+Our detailed Alcohol and Drug Counselor exam questions explanations provide the rationale, helping you think like an expert.

 Our analytics dashboard breaks down your performance by specific Alcohol and Drug Counselor exam topics so you can study smarter.